 Even so, if you’re keeping Sedum as a garden plant or houseplant, give it soil to help it to do its best.

-In the garden, be sure the soil is light and well draining.
+In the garden, be sure the soil is light and well drained.
 Work in organic, compost matter, coarse sand and/or fine gravel as needed to provide a light, well-drained soil.

 When kept as a houseplant, use a prepared cactus or succulent mix or make your own potting soil, combining coarse sand and/or coco coir.